PaddlePaddle/PARL/docs/parallel_training/overview.rst

  to the cluster.
 Users can view the cluster status at a WEB UI.
 It shows the detailed information for each worker(e.g, memory used) and each task submitted.

-Board compatibility
+Supporting vairous framework
 ###################
-| Our framework for distributed training is compatible with any other
+| PARL for distributed training is compatible with any other
- frameworks, like tensorflow, pytorch or mxnet.
+ frameworks, like tensorflow, pytorch and mxnet.
 By adding `@parl.remote_class` decorator to their codes, users can easily convert their codes to distributed computation.